The Common Cause of Failure

 The Common Cause Of Failure

-There’s a story about a man many years ago who got caught up in what they call “gold rush.”
+Many years ago, a man got caught up in what they call the “gold rush.”
 He had packed up and moved to the West, determined to dig his way to wealth.
 He staked a claim, and with high expectations, he went to work with nothing but a pick and shovel in quest of a rich future.

 After several weeks of hard labor, he was rewarded with shining gold ore.
 In order to continue his quest, he needed to buy expensive machinery to help him retrieve the gold.